modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 GOT SQL

-## Comparison Tests - Active User Count, Licenced and Inactive User Count
+## Comparison Test 02 - Active User Count, Inactive User Count

 Using the same Portal 30 day user report, filter for any users with more than 0 activity in Team Chat Message Count,	Private Chat Message Count,	Call Count,	Meeting Count.
 Do not include other.
 Modality Systems Teamwork Analytics does not define "other" as active.

+Note active are always going to be licenced and inactive will also be licened but inactive.
+Un licenced users are not counted.

 Sum the excel user list.